-Q3 Expectation: represent problem solving using objects, fingers, mental images, sounds, acting out situations, and drawings.
+Q4 Expectation: represent problem solving using objects, fingers, mental images, sounds, acting out situations, drawings, and expression or equations.

-- ★ K.OA.A.3 Use objects or drawings to decompose (break apart) numbers less than or equal to 10 into pairs in more than one way, and record each decomposition (part) by a drawing or an equation (e.g., 5 = 2 + 3 and 5 = 4 + 1) Q3 Expectation: decompose numbers up to 10 using objects and drawings

-Note: K.OA.A.3 Students should see equations and be encouraged to recognize that the two parts make the whole.
-However, writing equations is not required. - → K.OA.A.4 Find the number that makes 10 when added to the given number (e.g., by using objects or drawings) and record the answer with a drawing or equation new this quarter Provide experiences composing 5 and 10 to help students build foundational skills for fluency

-Note: K.OA.A.4 Use of different manipulatives such as ten-frames, cubes, or two-color counters, assists students in visualizing these number pairs. - → K.OA.A.5 Fluently add and subtract within 10 by using various strategies and manipulatives new this quarter
+- ★ K.OA.A.3 Use objects or drawings to decompose (break apart) numbers less than or equal to 10 into pairs in more than one way, and record each decomposition (part) by a drawing or an equation (e.g., 5 = 2 + 3 and 5 = 4 + 1) Q4 Expectation: decompose numbers up to 10 using objects, drawings and equations Note: K.OA.A.3 Students should see equations and be encouraged to recognize that the two parts make the whole.
+However, writing equations is not required. - → K.OA.A.4 Find the number that makes 10 when added to the given number (e.g., by using objects or drawings) and record the answer with a drawing or equation - Note: K.OA.A.4 Use of different manipulatives such as ten-frames, cubes, or two-color counters, assists students in visualizing these number pairs. - → K.OA.A.5 Fluently add and subtract within 10 by using various strategies and manipulatives